 As we mentioned above, some purchased iTunes songs and subscribed Apple Music songs are in the protected AAC format, they can only be played through iTunes on PC, Mac or Apple Music app on authorized devices.
 In other word, you can’t play iTunes music on iPod Nano/ Shuffle/Classic, nor transfer Apple Music to MP3 players, iPods, USB drive, etc. In order to play all your iTunes music library and Apple Music tracks on any device and player, you need to get rid of the DRM and convert iTunes music, Apple Music to common MP3, M4A, or other formats.
 Here you can turn to TunesBank Apple Music Converter.

 TunesBank Apple Music Converter is an one-stop iTunes Music Converter, Apple Music Converter, and DRM Removal software.
 Simply put, it can convert all audio and video files in your iTunes library, including Apple Music songs, iTunes music, audiobooks, music videos, etc., whether they are DRM protected or DRM-free!
 It can help you strip DRM protection from iTunes music and Apple Music, and then convert iTunes purchased M4P songs and Apple Music M4P songs to unprotected MP3, M4A, FLAC and more formats compatible with any device, tablet and player!
 In addition, it will preserve audio quality, ID3 tags and metadata of the music track in output MP3 files.

 How to Convert iTunes Music & Apple Music to MP3

 Step 1.
 Run TunesBank Apple Music Converter

 First, download TunesBank Apple Music Converter to your Mac or PC and then install it.
-When you launch the program, iTunes will run automatically.
-Then TunesBank will load all the contents from your iTunes library.
+Launch the program, follow the indicates to enter your Apple ID and password.